ananthamapod/KA-Challenge/README.md

 **From the assignment prompt**: "The problem with infection is lack of control over the number of users that eventually become infected.
 Starting an infection could cause only that person to become infected or at the opposite (unrealistic) extreme it could cause all users to become infected.

 We would like to be able to infect close to a given number of users.
 Ideally we’d like a coach and all of their students to either have a feature or not.
 However, that might not always be possible."

+This must be handled in a more delicate way.
+One method of doing this is to use a greedy algorithm that looks, at each user, at the number of students the user has, and then the number of students that each of the user's teachers has, and then infects starting from smallest to largest in size while there.

 ## Graph Design